llee-125/Homework-9-Node-README/README.md

 * Package.JSON: npm init -y (include -y so you don't have to answer all the questions).
 * npm install.

-"*dependencies?"
+"All"

 ## Dependencies

 After installing the above packages (listed in Installations), view packages.json and ensure all packages have been installed for all dependencies.

-## Contributing to "DIVERSITY SCHOLAR BOOM" README:
+## Contributing to "Love It" README:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.